teleco-ch/TC-C-FAX/README.md

 Very wip... lol

 # TC-C-FAX : Telecos Crappy Fax Gateway
 So you want a Fax Gateway ?
 No ?
 Do you even know what that is ?
-Also no? well let me explain.
+Also no? well let me explain anyways.

 This project contains all files needed for setting up TC-C-FAX A fax server that is highly integrated with E-Mail!